Festival FAQs

 CASCADIA presents a curated selection of women-directed films.
 Short films are submitted through www.FilmFreeway.com.
 Suggestions are welcome from filmmakers who wish to have CASCADIA consider their feature, but the festival is not currently open to feature submissions.

-Short film submissions are open through November 20, 2022 for the 2023 festival.
-Each short film is assigned to three of our 30 first-round reviewers located all over the globe.
+Short film submissions open annually in August for the following year’s festival.
+Each short film is assigned to three of our 50 first-round reviewers located all over the globe.
 Films scoring the highest are forwarded to the program selection committee for the final decision.

 Who are the people working on CASCADIA?

-CASCADIA is a diverse group of people with a love of film and a commitment to opportunity and diversity in the art as in other walks of life.
-They have had or currently are engaged in successful careers in film or other art forms, business, education, recreation, community development, and government.
-Most, but not all, are connected to Bellingham and the Pacific Northwest.
-Many have ties to or still work in other areas of the US, Canada, or other parts of the world.
+CASCADIA is a diverse group of people with a love of film, and a commitment to opportunity and diversity in art and all walks of life.
+They have had or currently enjoy successful careers in film or other art forms, business, education, recreation, community development and government.

 CASCADIA’s Program Director, Claudia Puig, is responsible for curating the festival’s feature films.
-The Los Angeles-based Puig is also program director for the Santa Barbara International Film Festival, is President of the Los Angeles Film Critics Association, and is heard on NPR’s
+The Los Angeles-based Puig is also program director for the Santa Barbara International Film Festival, former President of the Los Angeles Film Critics Association, and is heard on NPR’s Film Week.

 All share a vision of building a unique international event to showcase the work of women directors and create extraordinary opportunities for filmmakers to work in Bellingham, Whatcom County, and the surrounding area.
 (See cascadiafilmfest.org for information on our board of directors and advisory panels.)